Exodusters: Impact of the Exodusters

 Although the Exodus of 1879 saw a high volume of black migration during a shorter period of time, most of the black migration to Kansas occurred steadily throughout the decade.
 The black population of Kansas increased by some 26,000 people during the 1870s.
-Historian Nell Painter further asserts that “the sustained migration of some 9,500 Blacks from Tennessee and Kentucky to Kansas during the decade far exceeded the much publicized migration of 1879, which netted no more than about 4,000 people from Louisiana.”
-During the 1870s and the decade that followed, blacks bought more than 20000 acre of land in Kansas, and several of the settlements established during this time (e.g., Nicodemus, Kansas, which was founded in 1877) still exist today.
+Historian Nell Painter further asserts that "the sustained migration of some 9,500 Blacks from Tennessee and Kentucky to Kansas during the decade far exceeded the much publicized migration of 1879, which netted no more than about 4,000 people from Louisiana".
+During the 1870s and the decade that followed, blacks bought more than 20000 acre of land in Kansas.
+The only surviving Exoduster settlements established during the period is Nicodemus, Kansas, which was founded in 1877.

 Of note, however, western migration of African-Americans was not limited to the Exoduster period, and places like Quindaro, Kansas, thrived for some period before, during, and after the Exoduster movement.
 Similarly, in the early 20th century, black migrations to the American West and Southwest would continue, and several additional all-black towns would be established, especially in Indian Territory, which would become the state of Oklahoma.

 The impact of the Exoduster migration on subsequent white treatment of African Americans was mixed.
 On the one hand, the exodus did little to alleviate the national propensity for violence towards blacks.
 From the 1880s through the 1930s, the lynching of African Americans increased, and some 3,000 lynchings took place during that period nationwide.
 On the other hand, the Exoduster migration seems to have had some impact on labor relations between southern black farm workers and their white employers.
 Temporary benefits accorded to counties with the highest black labor scarcity included better price terms in leasing contracts and shrinking long-term contract commitments.